tale-toul/OCP4baremetalIPI/README.md

 * SSh into the provisioning node as the kni user.
 Make sure to [add the ssh key to the shell](Ansible#add-the-common-ssh-key).
 The connection can be stablish [using the EC2 instance as a jump host](Ansible#running-tasks-in-via-a-jumphost-with-ssh)

-     The home directory of the kni user contains all necessary files to run the Openshift installation, and all the require infrastructure should be in place and ready.
+     The home directory of the kni user contains all necessary files to run the Openshift installation, and all the required infrastructure should be in place and ready.
 ```
 $ ssh -J ec2-user@3.219.143.250  kni@192.168.30.10
 ```